 I went to Trader Joe’s the other day just to pick up my favorite nut butter and I was absolutely blown away.
 They have their own brand of grain-free granola, and delicious grass fed beef sticks.
 They have a lot of awesome, cheaper paleo options however, I am going to save all of my awesome finds for my blog post next week all about my favorite Trader Joe’s products.

 If the Paleo diet interests you, try it out; but make sure it’s right for your body first.
-I would say to ask your doctor, but if you are in the Western Medical System they are probably going to think you’re crazy for thinking your diet can change your health (which is a whole other blog post about why I hate the Western Medical System).
+I would say to ask your doctor, but if you are in the Western Medical System they are probably going to think you’re crazy for thinking your diet can change your health.
 Personally, I think the Paleo diet can benefit anyone and everyone.
-If you have any health problems at all: leaky gut, IBS, acne, bloating, fatigue (literally anything) I challenge you to eat Paleo for 30 days and notice the changes in your body and mind.
+If you have any health problems at all: leaky gut, IBS, acne, bloating, fatigue, etc. I challenge you to eat Paleo for 30 days and notice the changes in your body and mind.
 Or, maybe you just want to try to actively look for more Paleo recipes.
 Most of the recipes for sweets use cassava flour, coconut flour, almonds flour, or coconut sugar so be sure to buy a couple of those for baking.
 Even if you just change the oil that you cook with, that’s an awesome step.
 There are so many amazing Paleo creations out there, just do a Google search!
 My friend Christina, addictedtolovely, has loads of AMAZING Paleo recipes on her blog.
 Another blog I like to look at for Paleo desserts is rachlmansfield.com.
 I also have a couple Paleo recipes on my Eats page, so check that out as well.
 If you decide to eat Paleo, let me know!!
 I have lots of tricks up my sleeve and would love to be there for your awesome journey!